+§ CIVIL ACTION FILE NO.:

+Petitioner §

+And §

+§

+Defendant §

-§ CIVIL ACTION FILE NO.: Petitioner § And § s Defendant § § Dejendune ORDER REQUIRING VIDEO CONFERENCE HEARINGS Oue to the Order Declaring Judicial Emergency entered March 13, 2020, by the Chief Judge of Fulton County Superior Court and the Order Declaring Statewide Judicial Emergency entered March 14, 2020 by the Chief Justice of Supreme Court of Georgia, pursuant to O.C.G.A §38-3-61, all non-emergency hearings shall be conducted via video - conference during the COVID -19 emergency period if possible.
-All Status Conferences and hearings shall be conducted by video conference.
-The Court has set up video conferencing through Zoom.
-Zoom Basic Personal Meeting is available free of charge and can be downloaded onto your computer at https://zoom.us/pricing or Zoom Cloud Meeting App is available for free in the Google play store of IPhone.
-You can join the meeting at https://us02web.zoom.us/j/ on Iuly 8, 2020 .
-It is important to the meeting please allotted time.
-Please r nis trial by video conferencing through Zoom .
+ORDER REQUIRING VIDEO CONFERENCE HEARINGS

+Superior Court and the O of Supreme Court of Geo video - conference during All Status Conferences conferencing through Zo ring Judicial Emergency entered March 13, 2020, by the Chief Judge of Fulton County order Declaring Statewide Judicial Emergency entered March 14, 2020 by the Chief Justice orgia, pursuant to O.C.G.A §38-3-61, all non-emergency hearings shall be conducted via g the COVID -19 emergency period if possible. and hearings shall be conducted by video conference.
+The Court has set up video om.
+Zoom Basic Personal Meeting is available free of charge and can be downloaded onto

+/zoom.us/pricing or Zoom Cloud Meeting App is available for free in the Google play store he meeting at https://us02web.zoom.us/j/

+on July 8, 2020 .
+It is im joined the meeting please his trial by video conferencing through Zoom .
 This time set for this trial is at 10:00 A.M. perative that you call or join by video in at the time set forth above.
+If the Court has not e stay connected and wait for the Judge to join in the event a prior conference exceeds the review the CONTACT DURING STATEWIDE JUDICIAL EMERGENCY ORDER located at Please note when appearing by video it is required for all participants

+to turn the camera fo eature on and keep it on at all times.
+Use a reliable internet connection and

+-

+ry place.
+Your screen ID name should be displayed as your first and last

+name.

-If the Court has not e stay connected and wait for the Judge to join in the event a prior conference exceeds the review the CONTACT DURING STATEWIDE JUDICIAL EMERGENCY ORDER located at Please note when appearing by video it is required for all participants ature on and keep it on at all times.
-Use a reliable internet connection and ry place.
-Your screen ID name should be displayed as your first and last name. ry place.
-Four screen in name should be displayed as your first and last name. screenshots, and/or rep Superior and State Cour and approval of the cou Reproduction: Any video recording, audio recording, photographing, taking roducing of the livestream, if any, is strictly prohibited except as provided in Uniform t Rule 22, which requires application by the party seeking to rercord the proceedings art prior to the beginning of the proceeding.
+screenshots, and/or rep Superior and State Cour and approval of the cou S/Reproduction: Any video recording, audio recording, photographing, taking producing of the livestream, if any, is strictly prohibited except as provided in Uniform It Rule 22, which requires application by the party seeking to rercord the proceedings aurt prior to the beginning of the proceeding.
 Violations of Rule 22 is subject to the of court.
 Observers should keep their video off and sound on mute.

-The meeting ID for your i meeting is This Order supersedes your previously filed Order to Attend Status Conference or other hearing notice.
+The meeting ID for your meeting is

+This Order supersedes your previously filed Order to Attend Status Conference or other hearing notice.

 So Ordered day of , 2020.